-• I shall not engage in relationships or commitments that conflict with family members, friends, close associates, or others whose welfare might be jeopardized by such a dual relationship.

-• Because a relationship begins with a power differential, I shall not exploit relationships with current or former residents for personal gain, including social or business relationships.
+- I shall not engage in relationships or commitments that conflict with family members, friends, close associates, or others whose welfare might be jeopardized by such a dual relationship. - Because a relationship begins with a power differential, I shall not exploit relationships with current or former residents for personal gain, including social or business relationships. - I shall not accept substantial gifts from other residents, other treatment organizations, or the providers of materials or services used in my participation.